tausbon/backtobaseball/README.md

 ---

+## Problems Being Encountered

+- Though play description is logical and reliable, there are obscure plays that may give the concatenating logic problems (triple plays, long relays, etc.)
+- The 'earned run' stat calculation is being fine-tuned but is unreliable due to the concept of runner attribution to pitchers who leave games mid-inning.
+- Basepath highlighting is mostly reliable -- most commonly encounters issues in extra innings with the 'ghost runner' rule.
+- Pinch-hitters and pinch-runners are automatically generated at the bottom of the 'batter' column instead of in or below the spot in the lineup they took over for.
+This is the next step of code generation.
+- If you encounter any more problems or inconsistencies, let me know!

+---

 ## 🚫 Legal Notice

 This project is **not affiliated with or endorsed by Major League Baseball (MLB)** or MLB Advanced Media.